bup/bup/Documentation/bup-split.md

     this number of git blobs in a single git tree.
 Instead, generate a new tree and link to that.
 Default is 4096 objects per tree.

+--bwlimit=*bytes/sec*
+:   don't transmit more than *bytes/sec* bytes per second
+    to the server.
+This is good for making your backups not suck up all your network bandwidth.
+Use a suffix like k, M, or G to specify multiples of 1024, 1024*1024, 1024*1024*1024 respectively.

 # EXAMPLE